 Did you get your copy of Sunday New York Times newspaper?
 Check out the Art & Design section dedicated to artist Shinique Smith.
 She is also currently working on a beautiful permanent Arts for Transit project involving large-scale mosaic and laminated glass at the Mother Clara Hale Bus Depot in Harlem.
 Yay Shinique!

 Above: Tony Cenicola/The New York Times

 Check out this great video presenting some of the artists featured in AFT’s new exhibition ONTIME/Grand Central at 100 on view in the New York Transit Museum Gallery in Grand Central Terminal.
-Artists Jane Greengold, Andrew London, Marcos Chin and Peter Sís and Assistant Director Amy Hausmann speak about the exhibit inspired by the Grand Central and the passage of Time.
+Artists Jane Greengold, Andrew London, Marcos Chin and Peter Sís and curator and Assistant Director Amy Hausmann speak about the exhibit inspired by the Grand Central and the passage of Time.
 The show opened just yesterday, and will run until July 7th.
 Go see it for yourself!

 In honor of Armory Arts Week, we have posted podcasts for you to learn more about some wonderful artwork in our collection!
 Today for SoHo Night, download Walter Martin and Paloma Muñoz’s podcast on their installation A Gathering, located throughout the mezzanine of the Canal Street station.
 After you tour the station, head to Grand Central Terminal for our brand new exhibition, ON TIME/Grand Central at 100, which also features the work of Walter Martin and Paloma Muñoz!
 Check out all the Armory Public Events, including all our highlighted podcasts here.